Secr3ts/Projet_Shodan/README.md

 ```

 ## Analysis Report

-analysis report
+With the extracted data, our dashboard led to the following conclusions:

+- Each year, the crime rate is on the rise.
+- This implicitly leads to an increase in security camera installations (cf. causality).

+The crime rates dataset specifically showed that the closer to a big city, the higher the risk which is a proven fact.

+However, everything needs to be taken with a grain of salt, as the data we have selected has been proven to be incomplete.
+For example, the crime dataset has data that is not disclosed (see [this](./lienverslemetadata/))

-## License
+## Copyright

-We certify and swear on our honor that each line of code that has been borrowed is credited to its righteous owner and everything else is solely ours.
-All ressemblance with an existing project/file is purely a coincidence.
+We certify and swear on our honor that each line of code that has been borrowed is credited to its rightful owner and everything else is solely ours.
+All resemblance with an existing project/file is purely coincidental.